The Brewhouse Theatre & Arts Centre: The Studio Theatre

 The Studio Theatre is a fully equipped performance space with black-out and conference facilities.
 Removable seating can host up to 60 with playing space for an end-on show, or larger groups for meetings and other events.
 Workshops and classes benefit from the sprung floor and mirror wall.

 The Studio Theatre was fully renovated in 2023 thanks to a grant from Theatres Trust.

 Creative Hub

-This adaptable teaching space is host to many workshops, rehearsals, and classes.
-Located under the characteristic saw-tooth roof of the modern wing, the Creative Hub is steeped in natural light and has its own sink facilities.
-For large group hires of our performances spaces it can also serve as an additional backstage or breakout room.
+This adaptable teaching space hosts workshops, rehearsals, and classes.
+Located under the saw-tooth roof of the modern wing, the Creative Hub receives natural light and includes sink facilities.
+For large group hires of performance spaces, it can also serve as an additional backstage or breakout room.